thiagopbarnabe/dapper-tutorial/docs/pages/api/dapper/dapper.md

 ## Installation
 Dapper is installed through NuGet: <a href="https://www.nuget.org/packages/Dapper" target="_blank">https://www.nuget.org/packages/Dapper</a>

+> PM> Install-Package Dapper

+Extension method will be added automatically to your project.

 ## Requirement
 Dapper work with any database provider since there is no DB specific implementation.